A+

 Radioactivity and Particles

-Fission (Chain reactions and control rods) and Fusion (Conditions in stars)
+Fission (Chain reactions and control rods) Fusion (Conditions in stars)

 Astrophysics (Board Nuances)

-The Big Bang theory, Red-shift (Doppler shift in light), and Cosmic Microwave Background Radiation (CMBR)
+The Big Bang theory, Red-shift (Doppler shift in light) Cosmic Microwave Background Radiation (CMBR)

 GEOGRAPHY